 Today we are going to cover 6 of the most common questions that we get here about growing herbs and starting one's tea garden.

-These questions were garnered for our considerable list of followers who are also wanting to start their own herbal tea garden but don't know where to start.
+These questions were garnered from our considerable list of followers who are also wanting to start their own herbal tea garden but don't know where to start.
 Or maybe they are afraid to start in the wrong place or with the wrong herb.

 I've been there too, and while I'm more of a shoot and aim later type of person, some handy tips along the way would have saved a lot of struggle and trial.
 I'm sharing those with you here today.

-What herbs will grow in your area?
 When first deciding what you want or need to plant, it's best to see what will grow in your area.
 For most of us, it won't be warm enough to grow our own cinnamon tree for the bark.
-Or maybe you want to grow cleavers, but you don't have the wet, boggy fertile soil that it loves to live in.
+Or maybe you want to grow cleavers, but you don't have the wet, boggy fertile garden soil that it loves to live in.
 So it's essential to make sure that what you are wanting to grow is actually going to grow in the conditions that you have where you are at.

-One way to find out if the plant you want to grow is suitable for your climate is through a Materia Medica or an herbal monograph.
-These books and herbal information sheets will tell you about the growing conditions required for a specific medicinal herb or plant.
+One way to find out if the plant is suitable for your climate is through a materia medica or an herbal monograph.
+These books and herbal information sheets will tell you all about the growing conditions required for a specific medicinal herb or plant.

 Other than using the USDA zone guide, asking neighbors who have lived in your area for a long time about what grows well is also helpful.
 I remember my grandfather telling me stories about them picking wild elderberries on the highway when he was younger.
 The older generation comes with a lot of wisdom for those of us who are learning.

-When you are planting your tea garden, consider how much experience you have with planting.
+When you are planting your herb garden, consider how much experience you have with planting.
 The 28-year-old me couldn't grow a tomato; my thumb was so black.
 The 38-year-old me has a bit more experience now after 10 years.
 My thumb still isn't a fabulous green, but it's not as black as it used to be.
 The good news is that all of us can spend our lives learning and improving.

 Don't set yourself up for failure because the learning curve is too steep.
-You will get discouraged and give up before you even got started.
+You will get discouraged and give up before you even get started.
 Here are some herbs for beginners and advanced to get you started.
 This is by no means a comprehensive list.
 Other people may have differing opinions on what is hard or easy to grow.
 Environment and personality will cause varying factors.

 What is the best area to grow herbs for tea?